Resume for Carpenter

 6. Certifications and Training

-If you’ve attended specific training programs or obtained certifications directly related to carpentry, include the details on this page.
-This will demonstrate your commitment in professional advancement and ongoing learning within the field.
+If you’ve taken part in specific training programs or obtained certifications directly related to carpentry, include them at the bottom of this list.
+This will prove your commitment toward professional development and ongoing education within the field.

 Example: